Ancient Pterosaur Depictions

 Another pterosaur-like depiction from the Middle Ages is shown in Athanasius Kircher’s 1678 book Mundus Subterraneus.
 This drawing is is so compelling that Peter Wellnhofer (The Illustrated Encyclopedia of Pterosaurs, 1991, p.
 20.) suggests it might have been based on fossil finds.
 But it is more likely based on even more ancient reports.
 In Kircher’s book, the character Winkelried was supposed to have killed the dragon in Switzerland during the earliest days of his particular settlement.
 While the erect wings (rather than tucked down on the body like a bird) are distinctively pterosaur-like, the fore-limbs are not correctly incorporated into the wing.
 G. E. Smith’s 1919 book The Evolution of the Dragon explains that ancient notions only included a snake-like body, leathery wings like a bat, and two legs.
 The front legs were not added till the 16th century.
 Kircher also includes a picture of a dragon (on right) that resembles the rhamphorynchoid pterosaurs.

-Some who see this ancient artwork are very critical of the quality of the representations.
-But how accurately could they redraw from memory with primitive tools?
+Some who see the ancient artwork on these pages are very critical of the quality of the dinosaurian representations.
+But how accurately could they redraw animals from memory with basic tools?
 Try this exercise.
 Carefully look at a particular dinosaur in a book.
 Close the book and then try to draw it from memory.
 How close does your drawing resemble the original?
 Now choose an unfamiliar kind of dinosaur and try explaining it in detail to a friend.
 Without letting him see the picture, have your friend attempt to draw it.
 Now how close did that picture come to the original?
 This exercise helps us understand how difficult it was for ancient artists to accurately draw dragons from memory or first-hand reports.